arzwa/MultilocusIsland/docs/draft-hapdip2.md

 When local adaptation is due to a recessive allele ($h=1$), the model has two equilibria for the beneficial allele frequency, one stable equilibrium
 $\tilde{p}_+ > 1/2$ and one unstable equilibrium $\tilde{p}_- < 1/2$ as long as
-migration rate does not exceed $s/4$.
+the migration rate does not exceed $s/4$.
 When this critical threshold is passed, swamping occurs for any initial frequency.
 Hence, for the recessive case, whether or not a polymorphism is attained depends not only on the migration rate (which should be at most $s/4$), but also on the history of the population: the island population cannot fix a new